leroythelegend/rough_idea_project_cars/README.md

 * Recording starts once you begin a full lap however it will not be recorded until you finish that lap.
 * There should be a lap_data.json file which you can see the results if you open track_9.html in a browser.

 * To see live feed you need to be doing either warmup or qualy.
-Currently the live feed on uses std out to show braking as a demo.
+Currently the live feed only uses std out to show braking as a demo.
 * You can edit live.cpp Live_Feed::live to display live telemetry.
 * See decodertelemetrydata.h for available telemetery interface. (rebuild [Build Library](#T-Build))

+## <a name="T-post_lap"></a>Roll Your Own Post Lap
+Currently I have written two Post Lap Processes (process.h), both create json files one for capturing telemetry Process_Lap to be used with track_9.html and the other for captureing track data Process_Track, which I use with track_map.html to create track data for track_9.html.

+I then pass one of these Process objects to Capture_Telemetry's constructor (capturetelemetry.h).